jQueryousGeorge/num2_swa/reports/final_report_completed.md

 ### Strategic Recommendations

-Based on the analysis, I recommend:
+Based on the analysis, we recommend:

 1. **Continue Aggressive Load Factor Optimization**
    - Rationale: The very strong negative correlation indicates load factor has minimal negative impact on OTP